Marijuana Suspension Alternative Program

 In order to avoid suspension after getting caught with THC products of any nature (Delta-8-THC, Delta-9-THC, etc.), derived from any source (marijuana or hemp), through any method (vape, dab, edible, etc.), student must agree to:

-1. Attend a class taught monthly by the SAC for all students in the district under disciplinary action, using our Certified Johnny’s Ambassadors Trainer curriculum.
+- Attend a class taught monthly by the social worker or counselor for all students in the district under disciplinary action, using our Certified Johnny’s Ambassadors Trainer curriculum.

-2. Complete this 8-module online self-paced training and send the certificate of completion to the appropriate administrator.
+- Complete our 8-module online self-paced training and send the certificate of completion to the appropriate administrator.

 Results of Our Training – Pre/Post Survey Results: